- What Is Dog Car Sickness?

-Aside from those mentioned earlier, there are a few more natural options you can use to help with getting around in the car without your dog being sick.
-These are great options for those who want to avoid the side effects most medications can have, or to at least try some easier options before addressing the problem with a vet.
+Aside from those mentioned earlier, there are a few more natural options you can use to help with getting around in car rides without your dog being sick.
+These are great options for those who want to avoid the side effects most anti anxiety medication can have, or to at least try some easier options before addressing the problem with a vet.

 Peppermint is a useful tool in fighting dog car sickness, as well as fighting against Irritable Bowel Syndrome.
 It will be important to make sure you either purchase or make a solution that is suitable for your dog.
 Most dogs tend to enjoy the flavor, so it won't be hard to administer.